Toad® for IBM DB2

 This beta can be installed on a machine that has other versions of Toad DB2 installed.
 You should install this beta into a separate, new directory.

-For Toad DB2 on z/OS users, this beta will work with the Quest IBM DB2 z/OS Components that you may have installed with Toad for DB2 v4.6, so there is no reason to install those z/OS Components again, if they already exist.
+For Toad DB2 on z/OS users, this beta will work with the Quest IBM DB2 z/OS Components that you may have installed with Toad for DB2 v4.6, or later, so there is no reason to install those z/OS Components again, if they already exist.

 System Requirements